Be-Secure/BeSman/CONTRIBUTING.md

 # Reporting Security Vulnerabilities

-If you think you have found a security vulnerability in Spring Boot please DO NOT disclose it publicly until we’ve had a chance to fix it.
-Please don’t report security vulnerabilities using GitHub issues, instead please reach out to the maintainers of the project.
+If you think you have found a security vulnerability in our project please DO NOT disclose it publicly until we’ve had a chance to fix it.
+Please don’t report security vulnerabilities using GitHub issues, instead please reach out to arun.suresh@wipro.com.

 # Contributing steps